Spatial Path Index Modulation in mmWave/THz-Band Integrated Sensing and Communications: System Model

-In wideband transmission, a single wavelength assumption, i.e., $\lambda_1 = \cdots \lambda_M = \frac{c_0}{f_c}$, is usually made across the subcarriers, where $c_0$ and $f_c$ are the speed of light and carrier frequency, respectively.
-However, due to employing a single analog beamformer, the single wavelength assumption does not hold, and the generated beams by employing a single analog beamformer split and point to different directions in the spatial domain~\cite{beamSquint_FeiFei_Wang2019Oct,elbir_thz_jrc_Magazine_Elbir2022Aug}.
-Suppose that similar beamforming architecture (i.e., SI analog beamformer with SD digital beamformers) is employed at the user.
+In wideband transmission, a single wavelength assumption, i.e., $\lambda_1 = \cdots =\lambda_M = \frac{c_0}{f_c}$, is usually made across the subcarriers, where $c_0$ and $f_c$ are the speed of light and carrier frequency, respectively.
+However, when a common analog beamformer is used, the single wavelength assumption does not hold; the generated beams split and spatially point to different directions \cite{beamSquint_FeiFei_Wang2019Oct,elbir_thz_jrc_Magazine_Elbir2022Aug}.
+Suppose that similar beamforming architecture (i.e., SI analog beamformer with SD digital beamformers) is employed by the user.
 Then, the DoA angles at the user are also affected by beam-split.
 The relationship between the spatial ($\varphi_{l,m},\vartheta_{l,m}$) and the physical directions ($\phi_l, \theta_l$) is given as